-The ADT7518 contains registers that are used to store the results of external and internal temperature measurements, $V{\rm DD}$ value measurements, analog input measurements, high and low temperature limits, supply voltage and analog input limits, to set output DAC voltage levels, to configure multipurpose pins, and generally to control the device.
+The ADT7516/ADT7517/ADT7519 contain registers that are used to store the results of external and internal temperature measurements, V{DD} value measurements, analog input measurements, high and low temperature limits, supply voltage and analog input limits, set output DAC voltage levels, configure multipurpose pins, and generally to control the device.
 A description of these registers follows.

 The register map is divided into registers of 8 bits.
-Each register has its own individual address, but some consist of data that is linked to other registers.
-These registers hold the 10-bit conversion results of measurements taken on the temperature, $V{\rm DD}$ , and AIN channels.
-For example, the eight MSBs of the $V{\text{DD}}$ measurement are stored in Register Address 06h, while the two LSBs are stored in Register Address 03h.
-These types of registers are linked such that when the LSB register is read first, the MSB registers associated with that LSB register are locked to prevent any updates.
+Each register has its own individual address, but some consist of data that is linked with other registers.
+These registers hold the 10-bit conversion results of measurements taken on the temperature, V{DD} , and AIN channels.
+For example, the eight MSBs of the V{DD} measurement are stored in register Address 06h while the two LSBs are stored in register Address 03h.
+The link involved between these types of registers is that when the LSB register is read first, the MSB registers associated with that LSB register are locked to prevent any updates.
 To unlock these MSB registers, the user has only to read any one of them, which will have the effect of unlocking all previously locked MSB registers.
-So, for the preceding example, if Register 03h was read first, MSB Registers 06h and 07h would be locked to prevent any updates to them.
-If Register 06h were read, this register and Register 07h would be subsequently unlocked.
+So for the preceding example, if Register 03h was read first, MSB Registers 06h and 07h would be locked to prevent any updates to them.
+If Register 06h was read, this register and Register 07h would be subsequently unlocked.